fabricyo/hello-word/README.md

 Just a hello word

 I'm an IT Analist student and a coder enthusiast.
-Brazillian and working as a soldier
+Brazillian and working as an Army Sergeant.